All Episodes

 Smartest woman in the world.

-John Edwards, brilliant, brilliant trial lawyer.
+John Edwards, brilliant, brilliant.

-The the the IQ of a pencil eraser.
+Some days I think he's got the IQ of a pencil eraser.

 The quotes in this oil story are just beyond belief.

-You remember John Edwards.
+You remember John Edwards?

 I'm going to tell you something.

-I'm still in a state of stunned disbelief over the absolute irresponsibility and idiocy of this.
+Oil-free in 25 years, I'm still in a state of stunned disbelief over the absolute irresponsibility and idiocy of this.

 Nobody will join him in this quest.